 |Imprint||Ruby Tuesday Books|

 Ruth Owen has written more than 400 children’s books.
 She writes on many subjects, but science and nature are her favorite topics to research and make accessible for young readers.

 Lerner eSource™ offers free digital teaching and learning resources, including Common Core State Standards (CCSS) teaching guides.
 These guides, created by classroom teachers, offer short lessons and writing exercises that give students specific instruction and practice using Common Core skills and strategies.
 Lerner eSource also provides additional resources including online activities, downloadable/printable graphic organizers, and additional educational materials that would also support Common Core instruction.
 Download, share, pin, print, and save as many of these free resources as you like!

 Get Started with STEM

-This exciting new science series brings STEM to life for young readers.
-Get your students thinking and working like scientists as they ask and answer questions, make observations, collect, record, and analyze data, perform tests, use simple scientific equipment… View available downloads →
+This vibrant, colorful science series brings STEM to life and gets your students thinking and working like scientists.
+Readers will get to ask and answer questions; make observations; collect, record, and analyze data; perform tests; use simple scientific… View available downloads →